LiveJournal. Profile: Jfannin73

 Thanks to the mayor for his wonderful story from 1975.
 That is the kind of stuff we’d get to listen to for hours at JBoys after IWA shows.
 The Mayor rules.

 My first baseball glove was a Keith Moreland addition Rawlings.
 The great right fielder for the 1984 Cubs.
-He would catch the ball and then flip it out of the glove into the air and then grab it with his barehand and throw it back to the infield.
-Needless to say, coaches of 7 year olds don’t like seeing kids fielding in such a manner.
+He would catch the ball and then flip it out of the glove into the air, and then grab it with his bare hand and throw it back to the infield.
+Needless to say, coaches of 7-year-olds don’t like seeing kids fielding in such a manner.
 I think that is why I ended up playing catcher most of that season.

 The next game, I was at catcher and thus a huge fan of Jody Davis for the rest of my life.